 - If your client dies holding de-accumulation funds then the payment will be tax free if paid as an income, and tax free if paid as a lump sum as long as that lump sum is paid within two years of Aviva being told of their death

 You can also use Pension Portfolio to administer any funds your client may inherit themselves.
+All inherited benefits must be held in a separate suitable arrangement.

 Tax rules may change.
 Any tax benefits depend on an individual's circumstances.